We help cultural executives develop business and audience engagement strategies based on high-confidence, actionable

 The venture that would become IMPACTS Experience originally grew out of IMPACTS’s work with cultural organizations and the public recognition of a website created by the company’s Chief Market Engagement Officer, Colleen Dilenschneider.
 Know Your Own Bone began making non-proprietary research accessible to cultural executives in 2011, and soon gained a wide following within the field.
 Today, Know Your Own Bone is frequently cited as a primary resource within the cultural industry, with a lengthy subscriber list of cultural executives and board members from leading entities.
 Explore subscription options

 With the aim of making market research even more accessible and applicable to individual institutions, IMPACTS Research & Development began offering workshops and data-driven discussions for cultural organizations in 2018 and formally established IMPACTS Experience as a separate arm of the company in 2019.
-IMPACTS Experience currently offers keynotes, lectures, and full-day, half-day, and board workshops featuring high-confidence market research on behavioral and perceptual trends impacting cultural organizations.
+IMPACTS Experience currently offers a variety of market research data services; presentations such keynotes, lectures, and webinars; and full-day, half-day, and board workshops featuring high-confidence market research on behavioral and perceptual trends impacting cultural organizations.

 Meet the Team